ucc23/updt_UCC/add_new_DB.md

 OCs in the new DB.
 The 5D coordinates are **not** updated here if the OC(s) are already present in the UCC.

-The new UCC version will have the same name format, with an updated date.
+The new UCC version will have the same name format with an updated date stored at `zenodo/UCC_cat_XXYYZZ.csv`.

 ### Summary
 - Files edited: None